 Policy organization developing and advocating for solutions to this century’s most challenging problems, including AI governance, biosecurity, and institutional reform.

 Independent nonprofit research institute building safety, ethics, accountability and transparency into AI systems.
-They develop ethically-aware AI algorithms and provide technical guidance on AI policy development.
+They train organisations operating AI systems and provide technical guidance on AI policy development.

-Australia’s national science agency team focusing on responsible AI engineering.
-They develop frameworks and methodologies for trustworthy AI systems across the entire AI lifecycle.
+Australia’s national science agency team focusing on responsible AI engineering, including AI system safety.
+They develop frameworks and methodologies for safe & trustworthy AI systems.